-(f) Acclamation
+(i) Acclamation

-If the number of nominees is equal to the number to be elected or less, those candidates are elected by acclamation.
+If the number of nominees is equal to the number to be elected or less, the chair will declare that the candidates are elected by acclamation.

-(g) Lower number elected
+(j) Lower number elected

 If the number of directors elected is lower than the positions available, the vacancies can be filled by the board under section 12.3 (Vacancies).